Posts Tagged ‘pork’

 Mix the marinade ingredients.
 Set them aside.

 Cut the pork belly into pieces that are about 2 inches square.
 Place them in a large pot.
 Cover them with water and bring the pot to a boil.
-Boil for 5 minutes.
+Boil it for 5 minutes.
 Drain the water.

-Place the pork belly pieces on a sheet pan lined with non-stick aluminum foil.
+Place the warm pork belly pieces on a sheet pan lined with non-stick aluminum foil.
 Coat them with the marinade.
 Let them sit for 10 minutes.

 Bake the pork belly pieces on the sheet pan in the oven for 30 minutes.

-While the pork belly is baking, start the sauce in a large non-stick pan or pot: combine the lemon zest and juice, star anise, cinnamon sticks, honey and chicken broth.
+While the pork belly is baking, start the sauce in a large non-stick pan or pot: combine the lemon zest and juice, star anise, cinnamon sticks, maple syrup or honey, and chicken broth.
 Bring it to a boil, then reduce it to a simmer.

-When the pork belly pieces have finished baking, add them to the sauce pot and simmer (covered) for about 15 minutes or until meat is tender.
+When the pork belly pieces have finished baking, add them to the sauce pot, lowering the heat to a simmer.
+Simmer (covered) for about 15 minutes or until meat is tender.

-Turn the heat on high, uncover the pot and cook until the sauce has reduced to a glaze that coats the meat.
-Reduce the heat as the sauce thickens to avoid the sugars in the honey from burning.
+Turn the heat back on high, uncover the pot and cook until the sauce has reduced to a glaze that coats the meat.
+Reduce the heat as the sauce thickens to avoid the sugars in the syrup or honey from burning.
 When the pieces are sticky and gooey, they are ready!

-Devour them just like that, or…
+Devour them just like that!

-Let a piece of pork belly cool, then slice it to your desired thickness and fry it like regular bacon.
-It’s great with an omelet!
+If you have leftovers, let the pork belly cool, then slice the pieces it to your desired thickness and fry them like regular bacon.
+They’re great with eggs!

 image